EMERGING MARKETS-Latam FX rise as U.S. inflation data dents dollar

 Argentina peso (interbank) ARS=RASL

-(Reporting by Susan Mathew in Bengaluru and Chuck Mikolajczak in New York Editing by Paul Simao)
+(Reporting by Susan Mathew in Bengaluru and Chuck Mikolajczak in New York Editing by Paul Simao and Grant McCool)

 ((susan.mathew@thomsonreuters.com; +91-80-6287-2704;))